yhs666/mc-docs.zh-cn/articles/virtual-machines/scripts/virtual-machines-windows-powershell-sample-copy-managed-disks-to-same-or-different-subscription.md

 $managedDiskName='myDiskName'

 #Set the context to the subscription Id where Managed Disk exists
-Select-AzureRmSubscription -SubscriptionId $sourceSubscriptionId
+Select-AzSubscription -SubscriptionId $sourceSubscriptionId

 #Get the source managed disk
-$managedDisk= Get-AzureRMDisk -ResourceGroupName $sourceResourceGroupName -DiskName $managedDiskName
+$managedDisk= Get-AzDisk -ResourceGroupName $sourceResourceGroupName -DiskName $managedDiskName

 #Provide the subscription Id of the subscription where managed disk will be copied to
 #If managed disk is copied to the same subscription then you can skip this step